 Spinal Decompression Therapy Risks:

 Other risks associated with spinal decompression come with the surgeries.
-The surgical options in spinal decompression may become a cause of bleeding, blood clots, infection, nerve or tissue damage, allergic reaction to anaesthesia.
+The surgical options in spinal decompression may become a cause of bleeding, blood clots, spinal infection, nerve or tissue damage, and allergic reactions to anaesthesia.

 One of the major risks of getting decompression therapy is that the treatment may not be suitable for you and may not help relieve the back pain.

-Moreover, it would be best to consult your doctor to see if non-surgical spinal decompression is correct for you.
+Moreover, it would be best to consult your doctor to see if non-surgical spinal decompression or physical therapy is correct for you.
 Nonsurgical spinal decompression is not recommended for those with any of the following conditions:

 - Advanced Osteoporosis